 Step 1: Earn a Dual Degree

 Dual degree programs allow students to complete bachelor's and master's degree programs in five years instead of six.
-Before starting graduate level classes, some schools may require students to complete prerequisite courses or pass exams.
-Course topics in these dual degree programs may include micro and macroeconomics, cost accounting, financial management, auditing, operations management, accounting information systems, marketing, taxation rules and business law.
+Before starting graduate level classes, some schools require students to complete prerequisite courses or pass exams.
+Course topics in these dual degree programs might include micro and macroeconomics, cost accounting, financial management, auditing, operations management, accounting information systems, marketing, taxation rules and business law.

 Step 2: Build Industry Experience

-- Attend industry lectures.
-Representatives from some of the largest oil and gas companies are often asked to be guest lecturers in business and accounting classes.
+Additionally, representatives from some of the largest oil and gas companies are often asked to be guest lecturers in business and accounting classes.
 During these lectures, students have the opportunity to ask questions about individual companies and industry accounting practices.
 Many representatives also offer internship opportunities that may lead to full employment.

 Step 3: Become a CPA